phillycheeze/CitizenEntityCleaner/README.md

 - **Citizens stuck** at leisure or shopping destinations, never leaving under any circumstance
 - **Cars get abandoned** and permanently occupying parking spots, never being used again
 - **General performance degradation** across querying systems

+⚠️ **This mod will also:**
+- Optional: delete all homeless citizens (only if Options checkbox selected)
+- Optional: delete commuters (Options checkbox)
+- Delete "Pending" citizens that may be buffered for relocation
+- May cause momentary drops in population demand
+- May have other long-term consequences not fully understood
+- Safe to remove anytime

 ## What This Mod Does